· Travis Rodgers · Programming · 5 min read

 10 VS Code shortcuts to memorize that will boost your productivity

 Note: I'm not "anti-mouse" so this list will include some mouse clicks.
-Sure using your keyboard exclusively is a nobile pursuit, but on a Macbook my mouse is "right there."
+Sure using your keyboard exclusively is a noble pursuit, but on a Macbook my mouse is "right there."
 Why not use it also?

 10 VS Code shortcuts that will boost your productivity